 The first major initiative of Interfaith Coalition, in partnership with Opportunity Council and Whatcom Medical Society, was to provide a safety net to our neighbors without access to health care.
 This partnership created a program for people to receive quality, low-cost care.
 Thus began Interfaith Medical Care in September 1982.
 After years of growth and expanding services, Interfaith Community Health Center, now Unity Care NW, became an independent nonprofit organization.
 Today, Unity Care NW with offices in Bellingham and Ferndale, provides vital services to nearly one in 10 Whatcom County residents.

 With the health needs of our vulnerable neighbors being cared for by the compassionate and skilled providers at Interfaith Community Health Center, Interfaith Coalition in the early 1990s convened a community meeting to identify the next pressing issue facing Whatcom County.
 Family homelessness rose to the top of the list and gave rise to our current housing program.

 Homelessness is an ongoing challenge.
 We’ve tackled this with a variety of models for housing children and their families experiencing homelessness.
-A new model soon to be launched is adoption by our member congregations of a national program called Family Promise (link).
+In 2018, we became an affiliate of a national program, Family Promise (link).
 Family Promise is meeting the growing need to support more vulnerable families, in addition to those served in our homes in Bellingham, Ferndale and Blaine.